Dre Campbell Farm

 • Potatoes

-Some of these plants will keep away cutworms, aphids, beetles, moths, caterpillars, and other pests.
-Others enjoy the same growing conditions as kale or lend their own unique flavors.
+Some of the plants on the list above will keep cutworms, aphids, beetles, moths, caterpillars, and other pests away.
+Others enjoy the same growing conditions as kale.

-When companion planting kale, be careful of the plants you choose.
+When planting kale as a companion, be careful of your chosen plants.
 Some plants will stunt kale’s growth, change its flavor, or compete for soil nutrients.

 Kale does not grow well with some plants, including other brassicas.
 Below are bad companions for kale.